Henri Frager: Wartime activities

 On the night of 14/15 April 1943 Frager was returned to France by Lysander (BRONCHITE drop zone, near Tours) and welcomed back by Henri Déricourt (GILBERT).
-He flew to London again on 20/21 October 1943 (in a Hudson, from the ACHILLE landing strip near Angers), but his pick-up had been organised by Déricourt, now under Sicherheitsdienst surveillance.
+He flew to London again on 20/21 October 1943 (in a Hudson, from the ACHILLE landing strip near Angers), but his pick-up had been organised by Déricourt, now under surveillance by the Sicherheitsdienst (SD), the German intelligence agency..
 An altercation occurred before this between Frager and Déricourt over breakfast in a café facing Angers' train station.
 Frager had brought along his substitute and friend, Roger Bardet (in fact released from prison by Bleicher in exchange for Bardet feeding him information, a promise Bardet seems to have kept), to assist in his departure for London, but Déricourt forbade him from doing so.
 Frager also believed Déricourt to be a Gestapo agent and Déricourt suspected that Frager thought as much.
 Hugo Bleicher wrote in his book of his recruitment of Roger Bardet as V-Mann, and how Bardet had got into Frager's good books by revealing to him that Déricourt was a double agent working for Kieffer.
-There was no sympathy between Bleicher (and the Abwehr) and Kieffer (of the SD).
+There was no sympathy between Bleicher (and the Abwehr) and Josef Kieffer (of the SD).
 Hugh Verity gives Bleicher's account thus:

 Paul (Frager) once more took the plane to London.
 He hoped to return about 15 days later.
 His visit was facilitated by Gilbert, who once more enjoyed the British's confidence and had become head of all personnel on the ground for secret flights and landings by SOE's French section.
 This made it hard for Paul to accept Gilbert as the organisor of his visit.
 On this occasion there was an argument between them that Roger told me about.
 Roger had accompanied Paul to the secret landing strip.
 They had scarcely arrived when Gilbert told Roger to accompany Paul to London, telling him that the order came from F section in London.
 He opposed this order, and was embarked on the plane by force.
 Ignorant of all this, Paul also had his suspicions.
-I suppose Gilbert, who came into Kieffer's office daily and knew the SD officers well, had been informed by them of Roger's true role and he thus wanted to dispose of him by sending him to London with a denunciation on his head.
+I suppose Gilbert, who came into [SD leader] Kieffer's office daily and knew the SD officers well, had been informed by them of Roger's true role and he thus wanted to dispose of him by sending him to London with a denunciation on his head.
 If Gilbert had got there, Paul's position would have been shaken.
 There was a serious altercation between Paul and Gilbert.
 Only Paul's determination, threatening to use his pistol, prevented Roger from being kidnapped and transferred to London by force.